-First of all, this plugin makes sure you’re using the latest tracking code, so you’re benefitting from all Google Analytics offers and using the fastest method of embedding it on your site.
-Adding the tracking is very easy, once you’ve installed and activated the plugin, you can click on the authenticate button:
+First of all, this plugin makes sure you’re using the latest tracking code.
+This way you’ll benefit from all Google Analytics offers and use the fastest method of embedding it on your site.
+Adding the tracking is very easy; once you’ve installed and activated the plugin, you can click on the authenticate button:

 If you’re not logged in, Google will ask you to log in, if you are, it’ll show you the following screen: